atakehiro/3D_registration/README.md

 Parallel Computing Toolbox

-GPU, CUDA and GPU driver is necessary.
+GPU, CUDA and GPU driver is necessary in the computer.

 ## Author
 Takehiro Ajioka